 WHAT IS A SURGICAL ERROR?

 A surgical error is any medical mistake that is preventable.
 While there is some element of risk going into all surgeries, surgical errors go beyond these risks.
 Before undergoing any type of surgery, your doctor will have you sign a consent form, stating that you are aware of the known risks.
 A medical malpractice case may arise if the surgical error falls below the medical standard of care and results in harm to you.

 There is a wide range of surgical errors that can occur, but here are some of the most common instances:

 - Wrong site surgery – this type of medical error occurs when the person’s surgery is performed on the wrong body part or organ.

-- Leaving equipment inside a patient – sponges, gauze or surgical instruments can be left inside a patient after the incisions have been sutured.
+- Equipment inside a patient – sponges, gauze, or surgical instruments can be left inside a patient after the incisions have been sutured.
 This is more common than you think and can lead to serious complications or infection.

 - Nerve damage – this can occur from injuring a nerve during the surgery or from a mistake in the administration of anesthesia.